What is the game of tiddlywinks all about?

 A wink is one of the discs that is shot using a squidger (the shooter) in the game of tiddlywinks.
-A wink starts off at the baseline edge in a corner of the mat, and is propelled onto the mat and around the mat, and into the pot by shooting it with a squidger.
+A wink starts off at the baseline edge in a corner of the mat, and is propelled onto the mat and around the mat, and sometimes into the pot by shooting it with a squidger.
 There are many types of tiddlywinks shots.

 A tiddly is part of the scoring system for the game of tiddlywinks.
 Tiddly points are counted for each color wink played.
-Each wink of the color in the pot is worth 3 tiddlies, and each unsquopped played wink on the mat is worth 1 tiddly.
+Each wink of a color outside the pot is worth 3 tiddlies, and each unsquopped played wink of that color on the mat is worth 1 tiddly.
 Each unplayed wink (in other words, never played from its original position behind the baseline corner of the mat) is worth 0 tiddlies.
 All of the tiddlies for the winks of the color are added, and are used to determine the ranking of the wink’s color in the final match scoring of the game.
 The wink color with the most tiddlies is awarded 4 match points, the next 2 match points, the third 1 match point, and the fourth 0 match points.
 If the game ends in a pot-out (one color having shot all of its winks into the cup), then a point is transferred to the winning side.